cakephp/docs/en/appendices/3-2-migration-guide.rst

 In order to make setting headers related to Cross Origin Requests (CORS) easier, a new ``CorsBuilder`` has been added.
 This class lets you define CORS related headers with a fluent interface.
 See :ref:`cors-headers` for more information.

+ORM
+---

+* Containing the same association multiple times now works as expected, and the query builder functions are now stacked.